Cranberry Pecan Upside-Down Cake

 - 1. Melt butter in a 10-in. iron skillet.
 Add 1 cup sugar; cook and stir 3 minutes over medium heat.
 Remove from heat.
 Spoon cranberry sauce over butter mixture; sprinkle pecans over all.
 Set aside.

 - 2. In a bowl, beat egg yolks until foamy.
 Gradually add remaining sugar; beat well.
 Blend in orange juice.
 Combine flour, baking powder and salt; add to egg mixture.
 Beat egg whites until stiff; fold into batter.
-Carefully spoon over topping in skillet.
-Bake at 375° about 30 minutes or until cake tests done.
+Carefully spoon over cranberry mixture in skillet.
+Bake at 375° until a toothpick inserted in center comes out clean, about 30 minutes .
 Cool 5 minutes in skillet; invert onto large serving plate.
 Serve warm.
-Yield: 10 servings.